ming86/oikon48--cc-frontend-skills/README.md

 # Frontend Skills Plugin

+NOTE: **This Skills is for demonstrating Claude SKills with Claude Code.**

 A Claude Code plugin for creating distinctive, production-grade frontend UIs that avoid generic "AI slop" aesthetics.

 ## Features